GaloisInc/mctrace/MCTRACE.md

    restrictions:
    - The Platform API implementation must be provided as a single object file to MCTrace.
-   - The Platform API implementation must be self-contained: functions in the implementation are allowed to call other functions in the object file, but cannot call functions outside of it, including functions from the standard library.
+   - The Platform API implementation must be self-contained.
+From a technical point-of-view, we require that the `.text` section of the object file contains code that does not refer to anything outside of that section.
+     In essence this implies that:
       - Functions cannot make use of global variables.
+      - Functions in the implementation are allowed to call other functions in the object file, but cannot call functions outside of it, including functions from the standard library.
+      - We require that the calls between functions be made via direct relative offsets (and not via relocation tables).

+        The precise mechanism to induce a compiler generate calls using relative offsets are likely somewhat compiler and platform specific, however `gcc` on both `x86-64` and PowerPC 32-bit platforms appear to generate such code as long as the functions being called have a `static` scope.